 Animal tests may still be carried out around the world for three main reasons – regulators have not yet approved or accepted new non-animal tests; some cosmetics companies are selling products with innovative ingredients where they are still using traditional animal tests and governments around the world are still allowing the tests to happen.

-- Gold-winning Olympian joins Cruelty Free International to ca...
+- Cruelty Free International urges everyone to look for a very...

 Using animals to test cosmetics is unethical and unnecessary.
 There are many reliable and humane alternatives which do not involve animal suffering.